-Earlsdon Clock
+Earlsdon Online

 Earlsdon Street

-Earlsdon began as a residential street in Coventry's new watchmaking 'village'.
-However, as the watch trade slumped and the watchmakers found it harder to find work many opened shops in the front of their premises.
+Earlsdon began as a residential street in Coventry's new watchmaking village.
+However, as the watch trade slumped and the watchmakers found it harder to find work, many opened shops in the front of their premises.
 Thus Earlsdon Street was slowly turned into the shopping street we know today.

 Earlsdon Street about 1926